XML Sitemap Generation for Headless

 });

-SEO Impact Leverages Nitro’s edge rendering to serve sitemaps with zero client-side overhead.
+SEO Impact Leverages Nitro’s server rendering to serve sitemaps with zero client-side overhead.
 Improves crawl efficiency during bot traffic spikes.

 Validation Steps